-Four meetings were held during the fiscal year ended 31 December 2020, and the following recommendations were made:
+Three meetings were held during the fiscal year ended 31 December 2021, and the following recommendations were made:

 Ser.
-Date Recommendations to the Board of Directors First Meeting 26/2/2020 Preparation of the committee works report for submission to the ordinary general assembly.
-Second Meeting 19/5/2020 Review of management policies report and evaluation of the different types of risks.
-Third Meeting 31/5/2020 Election of Hilal Omar Mustafa Abu Zeid as Chairman of the Committee.
-Forth Meeting 15/12/2020 Approval of the Committee proposed plan of action for the coming year 2021.
+Date Recommendations to the Board of Directors First Meeting 04/03/2021 Preparation of the committee works report for submission to the ordinary general assembly.
+Modification of risk management policy to include the risk of Corona pandemic.
+Second Meeting 20/04/2021 Review risk management policies report draft and evaluate the different types of risks Third Meeting 26/10/2021 Approval of the Committee proposed plan of action for the coming year 2022.